|

 4) Carry biodegradable poop bags

-If we’re deep in the backcountry, we can bury the waste in a 6-8 inch hole at least 200 feet away from water sources and trails.
-We dig the hole first, then use the bag to transfer the waste into it.
+If we’re deep in the woods, sometimes we bury the waste in a hole—6 to 8 inches deep, and well away from water or trails.
+We dig first, then use the bag to move the waste.

 ATIFBOP Biodegradable Dog Poop Bags